britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 <p align="center">SCENE THIRD.
 Eugenio, then Winterbourne and the waiter. <br><i>Eugenio comes out of the hotel, then looks about him and begins to call.
 He is without his hat and satchel.</i></p>

-EUGENIO.
+EUGENIO: Meester Randolph!
 Meester Randolph!
+Confound that infernal child — it’s the fifth time this morning that I’ve chased him round the garden! <i>(Stands calling again.)</i> Meester Randolph!
 Meester Randolph!
-Confound that infernal child — it’s the fifth time this morning that I’ve chased him round the garden!
-(Stands calling again.)
-Meester Randolph!
-Meester Randolph!
 He is always there when he’s not wanted and never when he is, and when I find him I haven’t even the right to pinch his ear!
 He begins to kick like a little mule, and he has nails in his boots — for the mountains.
 Meester Randolph!
 Meester Randolph!
-Drat the little wretch — I ’m a courier, not a nurse!
-(Exit to the right, while Winterbourne comes down from the hotel, followed by a waiter, the same who has just appeared, carrying a little tray with a service of black coffee.)
+Drat the little wretch — I’m a courier, not a nurse! <i>(Exit to the right, while Winterbourne comes down from the hotel, followed by a waiter, the same who has just appeared, carrying a little tray with a service of black coffee.)</i>

-WINTERBOURNE.
-I will have my coffee here, it’s so close in the hotel.
+WINTERBOURNE: I will have my coffee here, it’s so close in the hotel.
-(The waiter places the tray on a small table, which he draws up to a bench.
-Winter- bourne takes out a card, on which, on his pocket-book, he writes a few words.)
+<i>(The waiter places the tray on a small table, which he draws up to a bench.
+Winterbourne takes out a card, on which, on his pocket-book, he writes a few words.)</i>
 And please to take that card to the lady whose name I have written there, and ask her when it will be convenient for her to see me.

-THE WAITER, looking at the card.
-The Russian lady who arrived three days ago?
+THE WAITER, <i>looking at the card:</i> The Russian lady who arrived three days ago?
 I will let you know, sir.

-WINTERBOURNE, seated at the little table.
+WINTERBOURNE, <i>seated at the little table:</i>
 Wait a moment.
 Do you know whether Mrs. Costello has breakfasted?

-THE WAITER.
-Mrs. Costello?
+THE WAITER: Mrs. Costello?
 The lady with the young lady, and the gentleman also young?

-WINTERBOURNE.
-I know nothing about her companions.
+WINTERBOURNE: I know nothing about her companions.
 A lady with her hair very high.
 She is rather — rather —

-THE WAITER.
-Yes, sir, she is rather high altogether!
+THE WAITER: Yes, sir, she is rather high altogether!
 When she gives an order —

-WINTERBOURNE, pouring out his coffee.
-I don’t ask you to describe her — I ask you if she has breakfasted.
+WINTERBOURNE, <i>pouring out his coffee:</i> I don’t ask you to describe her — I ask you if she has breakfasted.

-THE WAITER.
-The party’s at table now, sir.
+THE WAITER: The party’s at table now, sir.
 I conducted them myself, five minutes ago.
 I think they waited for you, sir; they expected you to arrive.

-WINTERBOURNE.
-I arrived an hour ago, by the train; but I was dusty, and I had to have a bath.
-(Lighting a cigarette.)
-Then while I dressed, to save time, I had my breakfast brought to my room.
+WINTERBOURNE: I arrived an hour ago, by the train; but I was dusty, and I had to have a bath. <i>(Lighting a cigarette.)</i> Then while I dressed, to save time, I had my breakfast brought to my room.
 Where do they usually take their coffee?

-THE WAITER.
-They take it in our beautiful garden, sir.
+THE WAITER: They take it in our beautiful garden, sir.

-WINTERBOURNE.
-Very good.
+WINTERBOURNE: Very good.
 I will wait for them here.
-That’s all.
-(The waiter reenters the hotel.
-Winterbourne puffs his cigarette.)
-There is no use in being in a hurry.
+That’s all. <i>(The waiter reenters the hotel.
+Winterbourne puffs his cigarette.)</i> There is no use in being in a hurry.
 I want to be eager — but I don’t want to be too eager.
 That worthy man is quite right;
 when Aunt Louisa gives an order, it’s a military command.
-She has ordered me up from Geneva, and I ’ve marched at the word; but I’11 rest a little before reporting at head- quarters.
-(Puffs his cigarette.)
-It coincides very happily, for I don’t know that, without this pretext, I should have ven- tured to come.
+She has ordered me up from Geneva, and I’ve marched at the word; but I’ll rest a little before reporting at headquarters. <i>(Puffs his cigarette.)</i> It coincides very happily, for I don’t know that, without this pretext, I should have ventured to come.
 Three days ago, the waiter said?
 A week ago, at the villa, they told me she had gone.
 There is always a mystery in that woman’s movements.
 Yes, Aunt Louisa is rather high; but it’s not of her I’m afraid!
-(Puffs a moment in silence.)
+<i>(Puffs a moment in silence.)</i>

 SCENE FOURTH
 WINTERBOURNE, RANDOLPH, THEN DAISY.